di-unternehmer/DIU.Neos.PWA/Readme.md

  - make sure you have installed the package
  - Run `./flow pwa:create`
- - Run `yarn add workbox-cli && npx workbox-cli generateSW` (instead of yarn you can also use `npm install workbox-cli`)
+ - Run `yarn add workbox-cli && npx workbox generateSW` (instead of yarn you can also use `npm install workbox-cli`)